-2. How to set up a test or trial screen for free
+2. How to set up a test or preview screen for free

-We recommend visiting https://release.screen.cloud to download the macOS or Windows player to your computer.
-Once downloaded on your device, open the player and visit https://studio.screencloud.com/screens to add your test/trial screen.
+We recommend visiting https://screencloud.com/download to download the macOS or Windows player to your computer.
+Once downloaded on your device, open the player and visit https://studio.screencloud.com/screens to add your test/preview screen.

-When adding the screen, select the start screen in Trial Mode and you are good to go.
+When adding the screen, select the start screen in Preview Mode and you are good to go.
+Preview mode allows you to experiment with your screens for free.
+You can then publish your screen to make it live at any time.
 You can now use a test screen for free to experiment with and preview your digital signage content.

 How can I activate a screen if I no longer want to test or preview it?

 You can activate screens at any time to remove the watermarks by selecting the "Activate" option for any screen in Preview Mode.
 Please note, when you "Activate" a screen this will begin incurring charges to your ScreenCloud account after the fourteen-day free trial period.